-American focus: the US dollar depreciated significantly against the euro and the Canadian dollar
+American focus: the US dollar strengthened significantly against the euro and Swiss franc

 |remaining time till the new event being published|

 - U.S industrial production rose 0.6 percent in November after moving down 0.2 percent in October

 - UK PM May: Was Crystal Clear About Assurances Needed On Brexit

 - U.S retail sales were $513.5 billion in November, an increase of 0.2 percent from the previous month

 - Eurozone Composite PMI fell from 52.7 in November to 51.3 in December, its lowest since November 2014